mattaq31/Hash-CAD/crisscross_kit/orthoseq_generator/scripts/benchmarking/ZENODO_BENCHMARK_README_DRAFT.md

 - The 25 C long-sequence data correspond to the lower-temperature benchmark repeat reported in the Supporting Information.
-- The `seqwalk_comparison/` folder contains the three workbooks used for the Figure 5 comparison with SeqWalk.
+- The `seqwalk_comparison/` folder contains the three workbooks used for the Figure 5 comparison with seqwalk.

 ## Notes